Sharp decay rate for the damped wave equation with convex-shaped damping: Normal form reductions

 \subsection{The second averaging}

 In this subsection, we prove the following proposition of the second normal form reduction.
-Unlike the first normal form which is less perturbative (the operator $e^{G_h}$ is not close to the identity), we are able to make the normal form transform close to the identity, in the spirit of \cite{BZ4} (see also \cite{BuSun},\cite{LeS} for related applications to the Bouendi-Grushin operators): \begin{prop} There exist real-valued symbols $g_1(x,y,\eta)$, $b_1(x,\eta)$ in $S^0$ and the associated pseudo-differential operator $G_{1,h}=\mathrm{Op}_h(g_1)$ on $L^2(\T_y)$, the function $\kappa(x)\in W^{1,\infty}(\T_x)$, the Fourier multiplier $b(hD_y)$, such that $v_h^{(2)}:=(\mathrm{Id}-G_{1,h}hD_x)^{-1}v_h^{(1)}$ satisfies the equation
+Unlike the first normal form which is less perturbative (the operator $e^{G_h}$ is not close to the identity), we are able to make the normal form transform close to the identity, in the spirit of \cite{BZ4} (see also \cite{BuSun},\cite{LeS} for related applications to the Bouendi-Grushin operators): \begin{prop} There exist a real-valued symbol $g_1(x,y,\eta)$ in $S^0$ and the associated pseudo-differential operator $G_{1,h}=\mathrm{Op}_h(g_1)$, a function $\kappa(x)\in W^{1,\infty}(\T_x)$, the Fourier multiplier $b(hD_y)$, such that $v_h^{(2)}:=(\mathrm{Id}-G_{1,h}hD_x)^{-1}v_h^{(1)}$ satisfies the equation

 Moreover,

 \end{prop} The importance of the above proposition is that it makes possible to take the Fourier transform in $y$ variable and reduce the equation of $v_h^{(2)}$ mode-by-mode to one-dimensional ordinary differential equations.